sciolist/node-psionic/README.md

-# harpy rpc
+# psionic rpc

 not stable.

-harpy is a bidirectional rpc system for node, glued together with json-rpc and a promise-based workflow.
+psionic is a bidirectional rpc system for node, glued together with json-rpc and a promise-based workflow.

 ## getting started